 Sanganeri is a hand-block printing technique originating from Sanganer, a village in the southern part of Jaipur, Rajasthan.
-This form of textile printing is almost 5 centuries old and till date holds a prominent place in the world of weavers and craftsmen.
-The Sanganeri printing technique developed between the 16th and 17th century.
-The dyers originally came from Punjab and Sindh and belonged to a community known as the ‘chippa‘ community Before the dyers start the process, sand and water is sprinkled on the printing table which is then covered with a wet cloth.
+This form of textile printing is almost 5 centuries old and to date holds a prominent place in the world of weavers and craftsmen.
+The Sanganeri printing technique developed between the 16th and 17th centuries.
+The dyers originally came from Punjab and Sindh and belonged to a community known as the ‘chippa‘ community Before the dyers start the process, sand and water are sprinkled on the printing table which is then covered with a wet cloth.
 Sanganeri Hand Block Printing received Intellectual Property Rights Protection or Geographical Indication (GI) status on 19/03/2009.